 What if I’m pregnant and I need help with addiction?

 Get help!
-You and your baby are so much better off in treatment – even if you already used drugs while pregnant.
-Detoxing cold turkey could put you and your baby at risk and Suboxone can be an option even while pregnant.
+You and your baby are better off in treatment – even if you already used drugs while pregnant.
+Detoxing cold turkey puts you and your baby at risk.
+Suboxone can be an option even while pregnant.